THCa vs. THC: Differences in Potency, Side Effects & Benefits

 THCa is the chemical precursor to delta 9 THC (THC).
 In other words, all THC is just a converted form of THCa.

-THCa vs. THC: Strength & Effects
+THCa vs. THC: Key Differences

 THC is far more potent than THCa — it can be thought of as the “activated” form of THC.
 It’s psychoactive, while THCa isn’t.